altocodenl/tagaway/readme.md

    - For tags:     {t: INT, a: 'tag', tag: STRING, d: true|undefined, ids: [...]}
    - For shares:   {t: INT, a: 'sh1', tag: STRING, u: STRING}
    - For unshares: {t: INT, a: 'sh0', tag: STRING, u: STRING}

+- sti:d:DATE (string): picture/thumb downloads in the last 10 minutes.
+Time is Date.now () divided by 100000.
+- sti:u:DATE (string): uploads in the last 10 minutes.
+Time is Date.now () divided by 100000.
+- sti:t:DATE (string): tag operations in the last 10 minutes.
+Time is Date.now () divided by 100000.
+- sti:exxx:DATE (string): responses with error code XXX in the last 10 minutes.
+Time is Date.now () divided by 100000.
+- stp:a:DATE (hyperloglog): unique active users in the last 10 minutes.
+Time is Date.now () divided by 100000.

 Used by giz: